 2019 | The auction

-It was early in 2018 that Anthony wanted to auction his large Romanian art collection, collected during his tenure as CEO of the ING and Tiriac bank there in the 1990’s.
+It was early in 2018 that he wanted to auction his large Romanian art collection, collected during his tenure as CEO of the ING and Tiriac bank there in the 1990’s.
 There was of course only 1 place where such an auction could be succesful: Bucharest.
 Essentially, Bucharest had a number of interesting galleries and 1 auction house, ArtMark.
-By september 2018, with the paintings already in Bucharest, I started coordinating the auction with ArtMark and designed a publicity plan that focussed Anthony’s status as founder of the international banking scene there.
-His affinity with the country was well known, as was my own.
-We knew each other from the Darclée Festival in Braila, 2000.
+By september 2018, with the paintings already in Bucharest, I started coordinating the auction with ArtMark and designed a publicity plan that focussed on Anthony’s status as founder of the international banking scene there.
+His affinity with the country was well known, as was my own as author of the biography on Romanian icon Hariclea Darclée, the creator of Tosca, Iris and La Wally.
+Van der Heijden and me knew each other from the Darclée Festival in Braila, 2000.
 The press campaign proved very succesful.
-At the evening of the auction, the bidding zone was filled tot he last chair.
+At the evening of the auction, the bidding zone was filled to the last chair.
 All telephones were manned and the results went through the roof.
 An amazing experience.

 2020 | 401Concerts GOES ‘Viral’